/ /

 Eventually, you reach the Enchanted Valley, which is most famous for the 1930’s chalet that sits in the middle of it.
 Unfortunately, you can’t actually go inside these days, but it used to be a place where you could spend the night.

 We think this is best done as a three day / two night trip, spending one night at Pyrites Creek on the way up, one night in the valley, and the final day doing the whole 13.5 mile hike out.
-The river provides plenty of water access along the trail, which is always nice.

 Read More: Backpacking the Enchanted Valley Trail in Olympic National Park

-Blue Lake (North Cascades National Park)
+The Blue Lake Trail (North Cascades National Park)

 • Length: 4.5 miles